ML4BM-Lab/GraphEmb/Models/EEG-DTI/README.md

 # Instructions for running the preprocesing of the data

-This model needs the same preprocessing as for DTINet, indeed the  Luo Dataset.
+This model needs the same preprocessing as for DTINet, indeed the original model also used the Luo Dataset.
 If you want to replicate this step, you can run one of the following scripts

 ```